Robust Design of Multi-Energy Systems Accounting for Mixed-Integer Operational Problems: Illustrative energy system example

 The investigated system contains components with piecewise-linear performance curves.
-We noticed that the piecewise-linear performance curves provided by \cite{sassModelCompendiumData2020} are nonconvex and do not fit with the provided original nonlinear curves.
+We observed that the piecewise-linear performance curves provided by \cite{sassModelCompendiumData2020} are nonconvex and are inconsistent with the provided original nonlinear curves.
 Furthermore, they also disagree with the piecewise linearizations provided by \cite{vollAutomatedSuperstructurebasedSynthesis2013} on which the work of \cite{sassModelCompendiumData2020} is based.
 Hence, we re-linearized the nonlinear performance curves provided by \cite{sassModelCompendiumData2020}.
-For our linearization method and results, see Section 1 in the supplementary material.
-Additionally, the linearization data by \cite{sassModelCompendiumData2020} suggests different minimal part-loads for the electricity and heat output of the CHPs.
-We follow the approach of \cite{vollAutomatedSuperstructurebasedSynthesis2013}, who assume a shared minimal part-load of $0.5$.
+For our linearization method and results, see Section 2 in the supplementary material.
+Additionally, the linearization data from \cite{sassModelCompendiumData2020} suggests different minimum part-loads for the electricity and heat output of the CHPs.
+We follow the approach of \cite{vollAutomatedSuperstructurebasedSynthesis2013}, who assume a shared minimum part-load of $0.5$.

-For a complete description of the used parameters and the optimization model, we refer to Section 2 of the supplementary material.
+For a complete description of the parameters used and the optimization model, we refer to Section 3 of the supplementary material.

 The linearized energy inflow-outflow curves of the boiler, CHP, and heat pump only have a single linear segment and are hence convex.
-The PV system and the energy storages are modeled with constant efficiencies.
-Only the linearized energy inflow-outflow curves of compression and absorption chillers are modeled with two linear segments each, and the curves are convex too.
+The PV system and the energy storage systems are modeled with constant efficiencies.
+Only the linearized energy inflow-outflow curves of compression and absorption chillers are modeled with two linear segments each, and the curves are also convex.
 The battery is modeled with charging complementarity constraints.
 However, those can be neglected with respect to robustness as described in Section \ref{sec:complementarity}.
 Regarding joint convexity of the objective function, the nominal efficiency of the heat pump depends on the uncertain ambient temperature and enters the lower-level problem as follows:

 To remove the coupling equality constraint, we directly insert this definition of the energy inflow into the energy balance, cf. Section \ref{sec:ncvx}.
-The resulting term is not jointly convex in $\mathbf{y}$ and $\mathbf{z}$ and hence may lead to a failure of the feasibility timestep heuristic \citep{teichgraeberExtremeEventsTime2020}.
+The resulting term is not jointly convex in $\mathbf{y}$ and $\mathbf{z}$ and hence may lead to a failure of the feasibility time-step heuristic \citep{teichgraeberExtremeEventsTime2020}.